Juangunner4/primos-marketplace/README.md

    another.
 3. Cache responses where appropriate to avoid repeated network requests.

+The backend now exposes `/api/stats/member-nft-counts` which aggregates NFT ownership counts for all DAO members.
+The frontend requests this endpoint in parallel with other data so that expensive Helius queries happen server side and are cached.

 These practices help ensure pages render quickly even when pulling data from several sources.